vegaprotocol/vegawallet-browser/README.md

 **Only one extension should be active (installed and enabled) at a time to avoid version conflict.** Future updates may wipe all data, and keys are not recoverable.
 If you are communicating with multiple networks, consider using multiple browser profiles.

 1. Download a release from [Github Releases](https://github.com/vegaprotocol/vegawallet-browser/releases) for the network you are testing
 2. Follow the installation guide below based on the browser you are using:

+**Browser support**

+We support Firefox, Chrome.
+You can find specific version in the [manifest files](./manifests).

+It might work on these:

+Brave

+But we've not tested against it.
+Last updated 28 Jul 2023.

 **Chrome users**